The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

-"Sir von Moltewitz, please come with me for a moment.
-There is something private I must inform you."
+"Sir Pascal, please come with me for a moment.
+There is something private I must inform you of."

 Kaede tilted her head slightly as she looked at Pascal, whose poker face went on instantly.

-"Go join Parzifal and the rest for dinner.
-I will be there shortly," he told her before following his advisor into the dark hallways of the stone keep.
+"Go join Perceval and the rest in the dining hall.
+I will be there shortly."
+He told her before following his advisor into the dark hallways of the stone keep.

 She hesitated for a minute before leaving.
 Something about Pascal, about the entire situation just didn't feel right.
-But at the same time, it didn't do her any good to wait there.
+Yet at the same time, it didn't do her any good to wait there.

 This turned out to be the first time Kaede walked into the great dining hall by herself.

-Kaede received plenty of odd stares on her way.
+Nevertheless, Kaede received plenty of odd stares on her way to her seat.
 Some were merely curious, presumably over where her master was.
-Meanwhile others held her in contempt, disgusted over how the familiar girl could be allowed to stride unescorted across noble grounds in her proud bearing, as though she deserved to eat there.
+Meanwhile others held her in contempt, disgusted over how the familiar could be allowed to stride unescorted across noble grounds in her proud bearing, as though she deserved to eat there.

 "Professor Albert stopped him along the way to tell him something."

-Parzifal and Cecylia had managed to save them two seats, so Kaede sat down and waited; her eyes kept peeled at the entrance.
+Kaede sat down and waited.
+Her eyes kept peeled at the entrance.

-After several minutes, Kaede watched as Professor Albert entered the hall, but with no sign of Pascal following him.
+Several minutes later, she watched as Professor Albert entered the hall.
+But there was no sign of Pascal following him.

 "May I have your attention please."

-Despite the polite words, his magically amplified voice did not speak them in the tone of a request, but as an order.
+Despite the polite words, her magically amplified voice did not speak them in the tone of a request, but as an order.

-Under his commanding presence, the entire dining hall quieted down within seconds.
-Even the nobles not obligated to obey him fell silent in respect and courtesy.
+Under her commanding presence, the entire dining hall quieted down within seconds.
+Even the nobles fell silent in respect and courtesy.

 Kaede's stomach twisted itself in knots as she anxiously awaited the bad news that almost undoubtedly involved Pascal.

-"First, His Holiness Pope Vigilius has recognized the late Duke Guy of Avro-Calent a martyr of the faith and canonized him as a saint..."
+"First, His Holiness Pope Vigilius has recognized the late Duke Guy of Avro-Calent, as a martyr of the faith and canonized him as a saint..."

 It was an obvious backhanded slap towards the Emperor of Rhin-Lotharingie, who gave the order for a general retreat from the Lotharin-Cataliyan borders.
-But what came next was far, far worse as Professor Albert continued in his stern but grim voice, with only a barely detectable trace of disgust that he had to deliver such a revolting message:
+But what came next was far, far worse as the lady professor continued in her grim voice with rising disgust, as though the very contents she read were revolting garbage:

 Kaede could feel the hammer that knocked the air out from her lungs.

-"--Commanding Officer of the Weichsel Military Forces and Landgrave of Nordkreuz, plus twenty-eight staff members and bodyguards, were cowardly ambushed by unknown assassins.
+"--Commanding Officer of the Weichsel Army and the Landgrave of Nordkreuz, plus twenty-eight staff members and bodyguards, were cowardly ambushed by Imperial assassins.
 Reinforcements from Königsfeld did not arrive in time to intercede, and the entire group has been confirmed dead."